Apples--The Fruit That Can Do Everything!

 Directions

 Mix the oats, flour, brown sugar, cinnamon, nutmeg, and chia seeds until well blended.
-Add the softened butter and blend with the back of a large spoon.
+Add the softened butter and blend with the back of a large spoon until the mixture resembles coarse crumbs.

 Mix the oats, flour, brown sugar, cinnamon, nutmeg, and chia seeds until well blended.
-Add the softened butter and blend with the back of a large spoon.
+Add the softened butter and blend with the back of a large spoon until the mixture resembles coarse crumbs.

 What sounds good ?